jmd28/-jmd28.github.io/content/projects/genmus/index.md

 The melodic cells are evolved gradually over time, using retrograde, inversion, and modular multiplication.

 #### basslines
-The system either plays one bass note per chord, or walks a bassline by outlining the chord with approach tones.
+The system either plays one bass note per chord, or walks a bassline by outlining the chord and using approach tones.

 #### arpeggiator
 The chords are also outlined by an arpeggiator, the volume of which is modulated by a low frequency sine wave.